Skip to main content

 Share:

-Triathlon training sessions were canceled in the Seine.
+Thinking of taking a refreshing dip in your local river (or lake or pond)?
 Read on to understand the key indicators determining whether swimming in natural bodies of water is safe.

 Because it is difficult and time consuming to test for all pathogens, experts tend to focus on “fecal indicators” in water like bacteria such as enterococci bacteria and E. coli.
 When these bacteria are found in the water, they indicate a potential contamination with human and/or animal fecal matter (1,3,4).
 Pathogens found in fecal matter can cause gastrointestinal illnesses as well as eye, ear, and skin infections when in high concentration (1,2).